McDonnell Douglas KC-10 Extender: Netherlands

 The two Dutch KDC-10s were used for both refueling and transport.
 They were stationed on Eindhoven Airport as part of the 334th Transport Squadron.
-Of the 5,500 hours flown in the first 3 years of use, the aircraft were used in their tanker role for 50% of the time.
+Of the 5,500 hours flown in the first three years of use, the aircraft were used in their tanker role for 50% of the time.
 Besides being used by the air force and NATO allies, the KDC-10s were also used to support peacekeeping and humanitarian aid operations.
 Of the first three years, 32% of the flight hours were used for peacekeeping and humanitarian aid.

 In this function, the aircraft was deployed to Kosovo to evacuate refugees, to the Caribbean and Central America to provide humanitarian aid after the hurricanes Luis, Georges and Mitch and to various countries in Africa and Asia to provide development aid.
-In 1998, the aircraft were also used to evacuate Dutch citizens from Indonesia during the Fall of Suharto.
+In 1998, the aircraft were used to evacuate Dutch citizens from Indonesia during the Fall of Suharto.
 Dutch KDC-10s operated out of Manas AFB in support of allied forces during Operation Enduring Freedom and in support of Allied Air Force over Iraq and Syria.

-A third DC-10, registered T-255 was acquired and served for three years before being withdrawn from service in April 2014 due to Dutch defense cuts and flown to Newquay Airport for scrapping.
+A third cargo-only DC-10, registered T-255 was acquired and served for three years before being withdrawn from service in April 2014 due to Dutch defense cuts and flown to Newquay Airport for scrapping.
 The KDC-10s in Dutch service were replaced with the Airbus A330 MRTT.
-The first aircraft, registered T-264/'Prins Bernhard' and due for a major service, was withdrawn from use on 1 November 2019, prior to being transferred to its new owner, Omega Aerial Refueling Services on 4 November 2019.
-The last KDC-10, registered T-235/'Jan Scheffer' remained in Dutch service until it was retired on 7 October 2021.
-The aircraft subsequently left The Netherlands bound for service with Omega in the U.S. on 25 October 2021.
+The first aircraft, registered T-264/'Prins Bernhard' and due for a major service, was withdrawn from use in November 2019, prior to being transferred to its new owner, Omega Aerial Refueling Services, an American defense contractor.
+The last KDC-10, registered T-235/'Jan Scheffer' remained in Dutch service until October 2021.
+The aircraft left The Netherlands bound for service with Omega in October 2021.

 Civilian operators

-Commercial refueling companies Omega Aerial Refueling Services and Global Airtanker Service operate two KDC-10 tankers (N974VV and N852V, respectively) for lease.
-They were converted from DC-10-40s and provide probe and drogue refueling capabilities from wing pods similar to the KC-10.
+Commercial refueling companies Omega Aerial Refueling Services and Global Airtanker Service operate three KDC-10 tankers, N974VV, N235UL and N264DE, for lease.
+They were converted from DC-10s and provide probe and drogue refueling capabilities from wing pods similar to the KC-10.

-In June and July 2011, Omega Air's KDC-10 supported 3 of Royal Australian Air Force's F/A-18 Hornets, en route to Red Flag – Alaska.
+In June and July 2011, Omega Air's KDC-10 supported three Royal Australian Air Force's F/A-18 Hornets, en route to Red Flag – Alaska.

-In 2019, Omega agreed to purchase the Netherlands' two KDC-10s, with one being received in November 2019, and the second delivered in October 2021.
+In 2019, Omega agreed to purchase the Netherlands' two KDC-10s.
+One was received in November 2019, and the second delivered in October 2021.